 Curing Commands

-Once you receive the system status report, you can analyze the data (see Search and Analyze) using filters, apply actions to selected threats, and create a curing FixIt! tool with a specified curing script.
+Once you receive the system status report, you can analyze the data using widgets and filters, apply actions to selected threats, and create a curing FixIt! tool with a specified curing script.

 Figure 14.
 Creating a curing FixIt! tool